Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Key small parameter

+In standard textbook treatments~\cite{negele_quantum_1998,fetter_quantum_2003}, one finds the form of Eq.~(\ref{eq:G0omega}) where the symbol $\eta$ takes the place of $\gamma$, and $\eta\rightarrow0^+$ is understood or imposed at some point.
+The quantity $\eta$ in these standard treatments is a mathematical quantity: an infinitesimal positive that is needed to ensure that Fourier transformations are absolutely convergent when Fourier transforming from time to frequency domain.
+Often, it is directly included or absorbed into the definition of the Heaviside $\theta$ function for the time-ordering operation~\cite{fetter_quantum_2003}.

+In our case, however, $\gamma$ is positive and small but always finite.
+We do {\it not} send it to zero.
+It is a fixed number imposed by us manually with a simple physical meaning: it is a damping rate or inverse quasiparticle lifetime for the $\epsilon_n$ energy states.
+We are giving our non-interacting states in our input Green's function $G_0$ of Eq.~(\ref{eq:G0omega}) a finite but very small decay rate $\gamma$ which is equivalent to a very large but finite lifetime $\gamma^{-1}$.

-The small positive constant $\eta$ in the definition of $G$ in Eq.~(\ref{eq:Gdefwitheta}) or in an expression such as Eq.~(\ref{eq:G0omega}) is usually ignored or does not play an important role in many calculations.
-However, in our analysis below, it plays two important roles: (i) it regularizes the mathematical expressions by ensuring that they are finite ({\it i.e.}, avoiding division by zero in energy denominators), and (ii) it is the small parameter that permits scaling analysis and rank-ordering of dominant versus subdominant contributions.
-Given the important role played by $\eta$, it is imports to discuss its physical meaning and what is meant by making $\eta$ small but finite.
+Mathematically, we will see that $\gamma$ acts as a small parameter that (i) regularizes the mathematical expressions we compute by ensuring that they are finite ({\it i.e.}, avoiding division by zero in energy denominators), and (ii) permits rank-ordering of dominant versus subdominant contributions.
+Hence, from a mathematical viewpoint, it is necessary to keep $\gamma$ finite.